The stage of a cancer tells you how big it is and whether it has spread. It helps your doctor decide which treatment you need.

 Another treatment you may have if your cancer has spread to the bones is bone strengthening therapy.
 This includes a group of drugs called bisphosphonates and a targeted drug called denosumab.
 This treatment may also help to reduce pain.

-Surgery is not usually an option for treating advanced breast cancer.
+Surgery is not usually an option for treating secondary breast cancer.
 In some situations surgery can help to relieve symptoms.

 Your doctor or nurse can prescribe medicines to control symptoms that the cancer causes.
 The symptoms will depend on where the cancer has spread to.
 They might include a cough, constipation, sickness, or high blood calcium levels, for example.